 Why backup Windows 10 to USB flash drive?

-We all know system backup is very critical.
-If your suffer from data loss or system crashes due to virus attact, hardware failure, human error or after a Windows 10 update, you can restore it to its previous state using a system backup image.
-However, choosing a reliable location to save the image files is even more important.
+We all know that system backup is very critical.
+If your suffer from data loss or system crashes due to virus attact, hardware failure, human error or after a Windows update, you can restore it to its previous state using a system backup image.
+However, choosing a reliable location to save the image files is also very important.

-Backup Windows 10 to USB with AOMEI Backupper
+How to Backup Windows 10 to USB Successfully

-AOMEI Backupper Standard is a reliable and all-around backup and recovery software designed for Windows 10/8.1/8/7/Vista/XP.
+AOMEI Backupper Standard is a reliable and all-around backup and recovery software designed for Windows 11/10/8.1/8/7/Vista/XP.
 It is easy and free to use.
 Following are its main features in regard to backup:

 2. In the main page of AOMEI Backupper, select Backup and click System Backup in order.